Gallyon Gun & Rifle Makers: Cambridge: 66 Bridge Street and Further Acquisitions

 Gallyon temporarily took over what remained of the business after the bombing as an act of kindness to Charles, offering to ‘Caretaker’ the business until Charles was able to take back the running of the business.
 Gallyon returned the business back to C.S.
 Rosson in 1947, which was then re-established in ‘White Lion Street’, Norwich.

 After the Second World War and with the loss of the original archival gun records, the first recorded gun in the new ledger was dated 2 February 1946.
 The gun was given the serial number 4501.
 Rosson gun records normally show the date which the gun was finished, in some cases this was the date of the final engraving or sale to the customer.

 Rosson use several brand names, which denoted the level of quality.
 The top of its range was Eclipse, followed by Norfolk, County, Expert, Acme and finally Covert.
 In the early 1950s the business moved to 'Bedford Street' where Charles ran the business until 1956 when he died.

 The Rosson business was then sold to Stuart Healy's of London and after three years the business went bankrupt.

 The business was then sold at auction to H.P.
 Darlow, a wholesale arms and ammunition merchant from Bedford.
 Darlow tried to run the business unsuccessfully from his remote Bedfordshire office, until in November 1964 Gallyon agreed to buy the gunmaking business, with Darlow retaining the cartridge business.

 The takeover of the Rosson business was completed on 1 April 1965 and the Rosson name was retained for six months, then in 1966 it was changed to Gallyon & Sons (Norwich) Ltd.

+Modern Day

-More than 26 000 hand-made bespoke sporting guns have been manufactured by Gallyon & Sons of East Anglia since the companies foundation in 1784 up to 2017.
+More than 26,000 hand-made bespoke sporting guns have been manufactured by Gallyon & Sons of East Anglia since the company’s foundation in 1784 up to 2017.
+Gallyon is the oldest British gunmaking firm and still retains Richard Gallyon as a brand ambassador.

 In 2017, Quiller Press published a limited edition of "Gallyon and Sons: Gunmakers of East Anglia", a book written by Richard Gallyon and Wendy Trott about the history of Gallyon Guns.

-The company was incorporated in November, 2019.
+In 2019 Richard Gallyon looked to retire from the family firm and sold the business to a close family friend, Richard Hefford-Hobbs, and his business partner Adam Anthony.

+In 2022 Gallyon was featured on the cover of Field Magazine the UK’s premier field sport publication established in 1853 and the US premier tile Shooting Sportsman a first for any gun manufacturer to feature on both in the same year.

+Gallyon enjoys a strong relationship with the 8th Earl of Leicester who spoke on the great history of the sport and partnership:

+"The Holkham Estate and Gallyon share a longstanding East Anglian heritage.
+Holkham is widely acknowledged as the home of driven gameshooting in Britain, while Gallyon guns have been shot on our estate since the late 1780s."